„Recruiting the elite“.

 Candidate selection

-Both employers and candidates benefit from our support at all stages of the selection procedure from the initial telephone interview right up to participation in an assessment centre.
+Both employers and candidates benefit from our support at all stages of the selection process from the initial telephone interview right up to participation in an assessment centre.

 Advising candidates